ipfs/ipfs-companion/README.md

 If you want to help in developing this extension, please see [CONTRIBUTING](CONTRIBUTING.md) page :sparkles:

-Browser extension team hangs out at the [#ipfs-in-web-browsers](https://webchat.freenode.net/?channels=ipfs-in-web-browsers) channel on Freenode.
+The browser extension team hangs out at the [#ipfs-in-web-browsers](https://webchat.freenode.net/?channels=ipfs-in-web-browsers) channel on Freenode.

 This repository falls under the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).